connerlambden/Cube/README.md

 ## Intuitive Nonparametric Gene Network Search Algorithm

 ### How It Works
 Given a single-cell dataset and an input gene(s), Cubé looks for simple & nonlinear gene-gene relationships to construct a regulation network informed by prior gene signatures.
-For example, Cubé might give you the result that GeneA * GeneB ~= GeneC potentially meaning that genes A & B coregulate to produce C, or there is some other nonlinear relationship.
+For example, Cubé might give you the result that GeneA * GeneB ~= GeneC, potentially meaning that genes A & B coregulate to produce C, or there is some other nonlinear relationship.
 Cubé then recursively feeds outputs back into itself to great a gene network.

 ![Cubé](https://github.com/connerlambden/Cube/raw/main/cube_network_genes_discovery.png)